scancel/go-deribit/README.md

 ## Forked code

 This code has been forked from adampointer/go-deribit original code.
-Maintenance is now done on this fork (as of 20201216).
+Maintenance is now taken overon this fork (as of 20201216).
 This code adds encapsulated functions which allow a more user-friendly use of Adampointer's fantastic original API.

 Here is a sample code:

-`
+``
 package main

 import (